-Whether the independent board member or any approved designated representative attended as required; and
+Whether the independent board member or any approved designated representative attended as required;

-Whether any procedural restrictions materially impaired the statutory purpose.
+Whether any procedural restrictions materially impaired the statutory purpose; and

+Whether substantive resident questions within the scope of subsection (a) that could not reasonably be addressed during the meeting received appropriate follow-up, where warranted.

 Resident dissatisfaction with particular answers provided at a meeting does not, by itself, establish noncompliance.